Scientific Name

 How to Grow and Care

-Aeoniums do not like really hot or dry weather.
-They may go dormant in summer and do not require any water, except in very dry conditions.
-In extreme heat, their leaves will curl, to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool (65–75˚F / 18–24˚C) and damp.
+Aeoniums do not like hot or dry weather.
+Therefore, they may go dormant in summer and do not require any water except in very dry conditions.
+In extreme heat, their leaves will curl to prevent excessive water loss.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool (65–75˚F / 18–24˚C) and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or two.
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 Links